" Studies showed that N-Acetyl Glucosamine reduces facial hyperpigmentation and protects skin cells from free radicals and oxidative stress."

 N-Acetyl Glucosamine Reduces Facial Hyperpigmentation and Brightens Complexion

 Studies showed that N-Acetyl Glucosamine reduces facial hyperpigmentation by inhibiting the melanin production and protecting skin cells from free radicals and oxidative stress.
-The skin brightening effects of N-Acetyl Glucosamine is further boosted when it is mixed with Niacinamide (vitamin B3) in a skincare formula.
+The skin brightening effects of N-Acetyl Glucosamine is further boosted when it is mixed with niacinamide (vitamin B3) in a skincare formula.

 Is N-Acetyl Glucosamine a Safe Skin Whitening Ingredient?

 Skin Whitening Products are very popular in many countries, particularly in Asia and Africa.
 As an anti-ageing scientist, I formulate skincare products to help preserve the youthfulness of the skin.
-I believe that healthy skin is the key to youthful-looking skin.
+I believe that healthy skin is the key to a youthful appearance.
 Many whitening skincare products have been formulated with hydroquinone and kojic acid that may have adverse effects on skin health.
 I strongly recommend to read the ingredient list before you buy any skincare product.
 Hydroquinone has been banned in Europe for over the counter skincare or cosmetic products.
 However, some over the counter skincare products from USA and many other countries still contain hydroquinone.

 N-Acetyl Glucosamine Reduces Wrinkles and Other Signs of Ageing